Quitzelcoat/Odling/README.md

         User can edit the posts only the ones user created themselves.(Done) User can delete their own posts.(Done)

     Make the Images Work.
+(Done)
         First make the backend so that the user can create images and save it in the backend.
-If possible use gravatar.
-        Second Now create it's frontend to fetch the images links from the database and take them to the frontend and show them on the frontend.
+If possible use gravatar.(Done) Second Now create it's frontend to fetch the images links from the database and take them to the frontend and show them on the frontend.(Done)
-        Now make the images appear on all the places.
+        Now make the images appear on all the places.(Done)

     The Main extra functions.
         Firstly the user can create new posts with images.
 Check the odin for how and where to save those images.
-        Now change their profile photos.
+        Now change their profile photos.(Done)
         Guest users can sign in to test the app.
         Make the deisgn futuristic and simple.